-Our team redesigned the email campaign strategy and gave them their own workflow for future promotions.
-In a short amount of time, the email went from one of their weakest outputs to one of their strongest avenues of communication.
+Our team redesigned the email campaign strategy and gave them their workflow for future promotions.
+In a short amount of time, email went from one of their weakest outputs to one of their strongest avenues of communication.
 The outreach that this strategy provided was instrumental in keeping subscribers informed about new events at the centre.
-Such emails would have to be sent out periodically and with exact purpose, so we began looking at their channels.
+Such emails would have to be sent out periodically and with an exact purpose, so we began looking at their channels.

 After a basic audit, our team found that there were some clear issues with how they used emails.
-The company was currently using very link-heavy emails and in low quantities.
+The company was currently using very link-heavy emails in low quantities.
 Generally, emails for events and reminders need to strike a good balance of quantity so that they occasionally remind the consumer without being bothersome.

 Another issue we encountered was the lack of data we could gather from their email promotion setup.
 They were using very basic tools to conduct their operations and we needed to implement better ones for future data-gathering.
-The two main steps of our email strategy were that of establishing channel tracking and tweaking the strategy.
+The two main steps of our email strategy were of establishing channel tracking and tweaking the strategy.

 One of the major problems a lot of companies encounter is that they don’t know what to do with emails because they have trouble contextualising the worth of campaigns.
 More specific data-gathering can thus give a concrete basis for strategy changes.
-This would not be possible without data-gathering resources and knowledge, which our team provided.
+This would not be possible without data-gathering resources and training, which our team provided.

-With our help, the client now uses Mailchimp, and the website has implemented woocommerce.
+With our help, the client now uses Mailchimp, and the website has implemented WooCommerce.
 They are connected to track conversions that are coming in through the email channel.
 This setup also splits up email content, as a channel, into different emails.
 More specific data was easier to collect with precise tracking.

 With the aid of these tools, each email has personalized tracking for conversion as it pertains to a particular event.
 I.e. they can track each specific topic or event and examine growth more specifically.
 This would help us quantify how well the objectives are coming along.

 Our communications team also provided in-depth consultation on how to use these new tools.
-The company have since been using them to generate their own findings, judge email campaigns, and develop future strategies.
+The company have since been using them to generate their findings, judge email campaigns, and develop future strategies.

 Message Quantity vs. Density